rundeck/rundeck-ghpages/plugins/_posts/2016-10-06-rd-winrm-plugin.md

 project_url: https://github.com/NetDocuments/rd-winrm-plugin
 integration: Rundeck Plugin
 description: Execute remote commands using winrm
-version: 1.0.0
+version: 1.3.0
 ---

-I've created  new plugin for winrm execution .

-Basic advantages versus previous one:
+Rundeck Node Execution plugin that uses WinRM to connect to Windows and execute commands.

+This is a Rundeck Node Execution plugin that uses WinRM to connect to Windows and execute commands.
+It uses the WinRM for Ruby Library to provide the WinRM implementation.

+Main features:

 * Can run scripts, not only commands
 * Can run PowerShell, CMD and WQL not only CMD
 * Can avoid quoting problems (should be removed after core Rundeck fixes)
-* Can copy files to windows
+* Can copy files to windows *Download URL: https://github.com/NetDocuments/rd-winrm-plugin/releases

 * Download URL: https://github.com/NetDocuments/rd-winrm-plugin/releases